RedisLabs/spark-redis/README.md

     - Spark 1.4.0
     - Jedis 2.7

+## Enable Slaves For Reading
+As jedis-2.7 doesn't support `readonly` command.
+We must wait for the release of jedis-2.8.
+The pre-build jedis-2.8.0 is included in `with-slaves` branch.
+We can enable slaves for reading by

+`git checkout with-slaves`

+after the `git clone` in **Using the library** field

 ## Warnings
 * The APIs will probably change several times before an official release